pingcap/docs/system-variables.md

 - Unit: Threads
 - This variable is used to set the concurrency of the `scan` operation.
 - Use a bigger value in OLAP scenarios, and a smaller value in OLTP scenarios.
-- For OLAP scenarios, the maximum value cannot exceed the number of CPU cores of all the TiKV nodes.
+- For OLAP scenarios, the maximum value should not exceed the number of CPU cores of all the TiKV nodes.
 - If a table has a lot of partitions, you can reduce the variable value appropriately to avoid TiKV becoming out of memory (OOM).

 ### tidb_dml_batch_size